 Q: As a retailer, what is the best way for me to use the Spend Index™ A: For a limited time, we are offering all retailers complimentary access to AdSphere™.
 Just click here to request a free trial and to setup a time to speak with us.
 Because there are so many ways to generate ranking reports from AdSphere™, it is important that retailers take the time to understand how the AdSphere reporting system works.
 For example, one can filter a ranking report by industry classification as well as by category which will produce different and sometimes misleading results.
 If you want to understand the spend levels of all AS SEEN ON TV retail brands in comparison to one another, we recommend running a larger report for "short form retail products" or "long form retail products" with all industry categories selected.
 We also recommend that you run reports out of AdSphere™ to see the Ranking Position and Spend Index™ for brands over a multi-week, month, or quarterly basis.

 Q: Does DRMetrix monitor all television stations?
-A: DRMetrix currently monitors 100+ of the top national cable networks.
-Our Spend Index™ and Ranking assignments are based solely on airings detected on select national cable networks.
-These are the networks which have the largest audience reach making them critical for driving retail success.
-It would be difficult to drive sufficient awareness for mainstream AS SEEN ON TV brands without sufficient exposure on the Top 100 networks.
-That said, DRMetrix is working to add more of the mid-small size unrated networks in 2017.
-For competitive media research purposes, the largest company in the space, Nielsen, currently monitors around 120 networks while Kantar monitors around 80.
-Since DRMetrix is focusing on the DRTV industry, we will begin to include more unrated National Networks into 2017 which will make DRMetrix the largest monitoring company of national cable in the television industry.
+A: DRMetrix currently monitors 120+ of the top national cable networks.
+Our Spend Index™ and Ranking assignments are based solely on airings detected on these networks.
+We monitor the vast majority of networks with significant audience reach which are critical for driving retail success.
+It would be difficult to drive sufficient awareness for mainstream AS SEEN ON TV brands without sufficient exposure on these networks.
+DRMetrix expanded its network footprint in 2017 adding more of the small-mid sized networks as well.
+For competitive media research purposes, Nielsen, currently monitors around 120 national networks while Kantar monitors around 80.
+Since DRMetrix is focusing on the DRTV industry, we will continue to add to our list of rated and unrated national networks offering the most comprehensive view of the industry.